Dear Brides and Grooms,

 The processional is divided into 2 parts: One for the bridal party and one for the bride.

-As you are pronounced as man and wife, you both come down the aisle and exit the room.
+Moreover, when you are pronounced as man and wife, you both come down the aisle and exit the room.
 Congratulations!
 The musicians will continue to play until all your guests have left the room.

 |Erev Shel Sho Shanim|